What Is Stair?

-2. Breadth of stair – the width of stair shall be kept wide enough so that the person accessing it can use it without any inconvenience or any discomfort.
-The minimum width of stair should be 90 cm, in a residential apartment and between 1.5 m to 1.8 m in a public building.
+The width of the stair shall be kept wide enough so that the person accessing it can use it without any inconvenience or discomfort.
+The minimum width of stairs should be 90 cm in a residential apartment and between 1.5 m to 1.8 m in a public building.

-3. Flight length – a single flight of stair should not contain more than 12 steps and less than 3 steps.
+A single flight of stairs should not contain more than 12 steps and less than 3 steps.
 It is decided from the comfort point of view.

-5. Safety – in case of an open well stair, balustrade should be provided for safety.
-Also the provision of handrails, is necessary on both sides of it.
+In case of an open well stair, a balustrade should be provided for safety.
+Also, the provision of handrails is necessary on both sides of it.

-6. Size of steps – the width of a step should be kept in such a way that a person can comfortably rest his or her foot on it and the height of a step is kept such that it allows a comfortable lift of leg, without any discomfort or inconvenience.
-The height of a riser should be between 12 cm to 18 cm and the tread should be kept between 28 cm to 35 cm.
+The width of a step should be kept in such a way that a person can comfortably rest his or her foot on it and the height of a step is kept such that it allows a comfortable lift of leg, without any discomfort or inconvenience.
+The height of a riser should be between 12 cm to 18 cm, and the tread should be kept between 28 cm to 35 cm.

 What Is Dog-legged Staircase?

-A dog-legged staircase falls under the category of newel stairs (or solid newel stairs), in which the newel posts are provided at the beginning and the ending of each flight of stair.
+A dog-legged staircase falls under the category of newel stairs (or solid newel stairs), in which the newel posts are provided at the beginning and the ending of each flight of stairs.

-Dog-legged staircase is also called half-turn stairs because it is the one which has its directions reversed or changed for 180 degrees.
-Such type of stairs are quite common and are mostly observed where space is either less or it is to be eﬀectively utilized.
+The dog-legged staircase is also called half-turn stairs because it is the one that has its directions reversed or changed for 180 degrees.
+Such types of stairs are quite common and are mostly observed where space is either less or is to be eﬀectively utilized.

 For compact spaces, dog-legged stairs are the most suitable stairs.
 It consists of two flights that go in the opposite direction.
 When a flight is finished, a mid-landing is provided.
 The mid-landing diverts the stair direction.
 The other flight runs in exactly the opposite direction to the first one.